mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # The Limits of Decentralization {#decentralization}

-Over time, techniques have been developed to 'decentralize' protocols and applications.
-While these approaches can be used to create a system which is less centralized or less supportive of some kinds of centralization, they are not adequate to completely avoid centralization on their own.
+Over time, various techniques have been developed to decentralize protocols and applications.
+While these approaches can be used to create a function which is less centralized or less amenable to some kinds of centralization, they are not adequate to completely avoid centralization on their own.
 As such, while the use of these techniques is often appropriate and sometimes effective, they are not indicators of whether a protocol is centralized without further analysis.

 ## Federation isn't Enough {#federation}

-A widely known technique for managing centralization in Internet protocols is federation - that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.
+A widely known technique for managing centralization in Internet protocols is federation -- that is, designing them in such a way that new instances of any intermediary or otherwise centralized function are relatively easy to create, and they are able to maintain interoperability and connectivity with other instances.

 For example, SMTP {{?RFC5321}} is the basis of the e-mail suite of protocols, which has two functions that are necessarily centralized:

 1. Giving each user a globally unique address, and
 2. Routing messages to the user, even when they change network locations or are disconnected for long periods of time.

-E-mail reuses DNS to mitigating first risk.
+E-mail reuses DNS to help mitigate the first risk.
 To mitigate the second, it defines an intermediary role for routing users' messages, the Message Transfer Agent (MTA).
 By allowing anyone to deploy a MTA and defining rules for interconnecting them, the protocol's users avoid a requirement for a single, central router.

 Users can (and often do) choose to delegate that role to someone else, or run their own MTA.
 However, running your own mail server has become difficult, due to the likelihood of a small MTA being classified as a spam source.
 Because large MTA operaters are widely known and have greater impact if their operation is affected, they are less likely to be classified as such, thereby indirectly centralizing the protocol's operation (see {{indirect}}).

-This illustrates that while federation can be effective at avoiding direct centralization and managing necessary centralization, federated protocols are still vulnerable to indirect centralization, and may exhibit platform centralization.

-Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting 'instant messaging' and similar functionality.
+Another example of a federated Internet protocol is XMPP {{?RFC6120}}, supporting "instant messaging" and similar functionality.
 Like e-mail, it reuses DNS for naming and requires federation to facilitate rendezvous of users from different systems.

 While some deployments of XMPP do support truly federated messaging (i.e., a person using service A can interoperably chat with someone using service B), many of the largest do not.
 Because federation is voluntary, some operators made a decision to capture their users into a single service, rather than provide the benefits of global interoperability.

-The examples above show that federation can be a useful technique to avoid direct centralization, but on its own is not sufficient to avoid indirect centralization.
+The examples above illustrate that federation can be a useful technique to avoid direct centralization and manage necessary centralization, but on its own is not sufficient to avoid indirect and platform centralization.
 If the value provided by a protocol can be captured by a single entity, they may use the protocol as a platform to obtain a 'winner take all' outcome -- a significant risk with many Internet protocols, since network effects often promote such outcomes.
 Likewise, external factors (such as spam control) might naturally 'tilt the table' towards a few operators of these protocols.

 ## Multi-Stakeholder Administration is Hard {#multi}

-Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is an onerous but sometimes necessary method to mitigate centralization.
+Delegating the administration of a necessarily centralized function (see {{necessary}}) to a multi-stakeholder body is occasionally used to mitigate its effects.

-A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ('stakeholders') in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.
+A multi-stakeholder body is an institution that includes representatives of the different kinds of parties that are affected by the system's operation ("stakeholders") in an attempt to make well-reasoned, broadly agreed-to, and authoritative decisions.

-The most relevant example of this technique is the administration of the Domain Name System {{?RFC1035}}, which as a 'single source of truth' requires centralization of the naming function.
-To mitigate centralization, this task is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
-Furthermore, those operators are [regulated by ICANN](https://www.icann.org/resources/pages/governance/governance-en), which is defined as a globally multi-stakeholder body with representation from end users, governments, operators, and others.
+The most relevant example of this technique is the administration of the Domain Name System {{?RFC1035}}, which as a "single source of truth" exhibits necessary centralization of the naming function, as well as the operation of the system.
+To mitigate operational centralization, this task is carried out by multiple root servers that are administered by separate operators -- themselves diverse in geography and a selection of corporate entities, non-profits and government bodies from many jurisdictions and affiliations.
+Furthermore, the name space itself is [regulated by ICANN](https://www.icann.org/resources/pages/governance/governance-en), which is defined as a globally multi-stakeholder body with representation from end users, governments, operators, and others.

 Another example of multi-stakeholderism is the standardization of Internet protocols themselves.
 Because a specification effectively controls the behavior of implementations that are conformant with it, the standardization process can be seen as a single point of control.
-As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, and take into account the views of different stakeholder groups {{?RFC8890}}.
+As a result, Internet standards bodies like the IETF allow open participation and contribution, make decisions in an open and accountable way, have a well-defined process for making (and when necessary, appealing) decisions, taking into account the views of different stakeholder groups {{?RFC8890}}.

 Yet another example is the administration of the Web's trust model, implemented by Web browsers as relying parties and Certificate Authorities as trust anchors.
 To assure that all parties meet the operational and security requirements necessary to provide the desired properties, the [CA/Browser Forum](https://cabforum.org) was established as an oversight body that involves both of those parties as stakeholders.

 In each of these examples, setup and ongoing operation of a multi-stakeholder organization is not trivial.
-This is a major downside of such an approach.
+This is a major downside of this approach.
 Additionally, the legitimacy of such an organization cannot be assumed, and may be difficult to establish and maintain (see, eg, {{LEGITIMACY-MULTI}}).
 This concern is especially relevant if the function being coordinated is broad, complex, and/or contentious.

 ## Blockchains Are Not Magical {#distributed}